 This mystical hairstyle can be achieved by clubbing up the waterfall fishtail braids, simple plaits, and swirly locks.
-The silver blonde will make the hairstyle even more polished and enhances the femininity.
-Start through making a tugged fishtail braid at one side of the head and tie it into two simple plaits at the back of the head to add ultra-distinctive features to your appearance.
+The silver-blonde will make the hairstyle even more polished and enhances the femininity.
+Start by making a tugged fishtail braid at one side of the head and tie it into two simple plaits at the back of the head to add ultra-distinctive features to your appearance.

 This amazing effect is created by alternating which sections of hair are included in the braid.
 For each new section of hair that you take from the top to include in your braid, you should drop a section of hair out of the braid at the bottom.

 #27.
 Double Feeder Braid